pietro-foini/ISI-WFP/packages/NestedCV/README.md

     # Nested cross validation.
     SPLITS = cv.get_splits(df)

-The 5 splits are created backworks from last da availability, in this case the end of the month "2020-11-30":
+The 5 splits are created backworks from last date availability, in this case the end of the month "2020-11-30":

 Split 1: range of days to predict (blue) between 2020-07-01 - 2020-07-30